htacg/tidy-html5/localize/README.md

 If you've not already cloned the HTML Tidy source code repository that will be your first step.

-In the `localize\translations\` directory you can find existing languages, e.g.,
+In the `localize/translations/` directory you can find existing languages, e.g.,

   - `tidy.pot` (Tidy's POT template for translations).
   - `language_en_gb.po` (British English variants for the built in language)
   - …and perhaps more.

-In the `src\` directory you can find the master files for existing languages, e.g.,
+In the `src/` directory you can find the master files for existing languages, e.g.,

  - `language_en.h` (Tidy's native, built-in language, mostly U.S. English)